 Marketers are also prioritising KPIs that capture broad business goals.
 In fact, a new study from Econsultancy and Google reported that 95% of leading marketers agree that "to truly matter, marketing analytics' KPIs must be tied to broader business goals."9

 How we'll get there: Three strategies for 2017

-Organize your data: Integrate a variety of data sources to help you create a holistic view of your customers' behavior.
+Organise your data: Integrate a variety of data sources to help you create a holistic view of your customers' behaviour.
 The insights you uncover can open up new opportunities.

-Download How Analytics and Machine Learning Help Organizations Reap Competitive Advantage to learn more about how you can overcome the data challenges your organization faces this year.
+Download How Analytics and Machine Learning Help Organisations Reap Competitive Advantage to learn more about how you can overcome the data challenges your organisation faces this year.

 Sources 1,2,3,4,5,6,8 Google Surveys, U.S., "2016–2017 Marketing Analytics Challenges and Goals," Base: 203, marketing executives who have analytics or data-driven initiatives, Dec.
 2016.
 7 The Economist Intelligence Unit, Global, "The path to 2020: Marketers seize the customer experience," base: 499 chief marketing officers (CMOs) and senior marketing executives, 2016.
 9 Econsultancy and Google, Analytics and Measurement Survey, base: n=500 marketing and measurement executives at North American companies with over £200M ($250M) in revenues, 2016.